 Many farmers have their own water for their animals.
 Whether it is running water from a brook, but in the majority it is well water from own wells, therefore also own water.

 Well water can be very different depending on the condition of the subsoil.
-If the water comes from stony underground, the water often contains many minerals, such as lime.
-If the soils are rather sandy, the water is often very ferruginous.
+If the water comes from stony underground, the water often contains many minerals, such as calcium.
+If the soils are rather sandy, the water is often very ferruginous and contain iron bacteria.

 Water for animals is also subject to quality regulations, similar to those for drinking water.
 However, the rules for animals are not so strict and are not controlled to the same extent by the authorities.